Bleskocvok/graphinator/README.md

 But it's hard to come by one that meets all the requirements one would want.

 - Efficiency.
 It would be a useless CPU usage meter if it used a noticeable amount of CPU performance.
-Once I tried one that made my PC lag every time it took a measurement (it became noticeable while watching youtube videos and something didn't seem right with the video lagging every second (the PC wasn't particularly weak either)).
+Once I tried a popular one that made my PC lag every time it took a measurement (it became noticeable while watching youtube videos and something didn't seem right with the video lagging every second (the PC wasn't particularly weak either)).

 - Configurability.
 Allow for multiple colors, graph types etc. for display.